 - Compact Protobuf messages

 - Server streaming

-The microservice reference architecture, eShop on Containers, from Microsoft, shows how to implement gRPC services in .NET Core applications.
+The microservice reference architecture, eShop on Containers, from Microsoft, shows how to implement gRPC services in .NET applications.
 Figure 4-22 presents the back-end architecture.

 Figure 4-22.
 Backend architecture for eShop on Containers